DriveVLM-RL: Neuroscience-Inspired Reinforcement Learning with Vision-Language Models for Safe and Deployable Autonomous Driving: Introduction

 The main contributions of this work are summarized as follows:

-\begin{itemize} \item We propose DriveVLM-RL, the first framework to explicitly integrate the human brain's dual-pathway cognitive architecture into the VLM-as-Reward paradigm for autonomous driving.
+\begin{itemize} \item We propose DriveVLM-RL, to the best of our knowledge the first framework to explicitly integrate the human brain's dual-pathway cognitive architecture into the VLM-as-Reward paradigm for autonomous driving.
 The \textbf{Static Pathway} (using CLIP and fixed language goals) simulates the brain's dorsal stream for continuous spatial awareness, while the \textbf{Dynamic Pathway} (using attention-gated LVLM reasoning) simulates the brain's selective attention-prefrontal cortex circuit for higher-order semantic risk reasoning.
 This hierarchical design enables the RL agent to learn complex safety maneuvers through semantic understanding, alleviating the fundamental limitations of traditional collision-based reward functions. \item We design a novel \textbf{attention gating mechanism} that simulates the brain's selective attention to address the computational complexity and high inference latency inherent in VLM-as-Reward paradigms.
 A lightweight perception model first analyzes foreground scenes, effectively filtering routine driving frames and triggering computationally expensive LVLM inference only when safety-critical objects are detected.
-Critically, the VLM is invoked exclusively during the RL training phase; once training is complete, no VLM calls are required during deployment, eliminating the infeasible latency that plagues VLM-for-Control methods. \item We introduce a hierarchical reward synthesis mechanism that fuses static visual-language similarity, dynamic multi-frame semantic reasoning, and vehicle state information into dense and proactive reward signals.
+Critically, the VLM is invoked exclusively during the RL training phase; once training is complete, no VLM calls are required during deployment, eliminating the infeasible latency that plagues VLM-as-Control methods. \item We introduce a hierarchical reward synthesis mechanism that fuses static visual-language similarity, dynamic multi-frame semantic reasoning, and vehicle state information into dense and proactive reward signals.
 Furthermore, we design an asynchronous training pipeline that decouples expensive VLM inference from environment interaction, enabling scalable learning despite the high computational cost of large models.
-Critically, all VLM components operate exclusively during offline training and are completely removed during deployment, allowing the final driving policy to execute with low latency. \item Extensive experiments conducted in CARLA simulator \citep{dosovitskiy2017carla} demonstrate that DriveVLM-RL significantly improves driving safety, robustness, and generalization across diverse traffic scenarios.
-Remarkably, even under extreme “no-reward-after-collision” settings where explicit collision penalties are removed, agents trained with DriveVLM-RL still learn to avoid collisions through semantic risk reasoning alone.
+Critically, all VLM components operate exclusively during offline training and are completely removed during deployment, allowing the final driving policy to execute with low latency. \item Extensive experiments conducted in CARLA simulator \citep{dosovitskiy2017carla} demonstrate that DriveVLM-RL significantly improves driving safety and task success, and that its safety advantage persists under distribution shift to unseen towns and traffic densities.
+Remarkably, even under extreme ``no-reward-after-collision'' settings where explicit collision penalties are removed, agents trained with DriveVLM-RL still learn to avoid collisions through semantic risk reasoning alone.
 These results indicate that DriveVLM-RL provides a practical and generalizable paradigm for leveraging foundation models to train autonomous driving policies that are both safe and deployable in real-world systems. \end{itemize}

 The remainder of this paper is organized as follows.
 Section \ref{Preliminaries} presents the preliminaries on RL formulation and the VLM-as-Reward paradigm.
 Section \ref{Framework: DriveVLM-RL} details the proposed DriveVLM-RL framework.
 Section \ref{Experiments and Results} presents the experimental setup and results.
 Section \ref{Conclusion} concludes the paper and outlines future research directions.